HomeofNever/Data-Structure/hw/10th/README.txt

 HASH FUNCTION DESCRIPTION

 I used the one provided in lab 9 that will hash a string to an unsigned int.
+I turn an movie object into string by concat each field. (e.g title-year-length-actorCount-actor1....)

 HASH TABLE IMPLEMENTATION